Why Does My Air Conditioner Smell the First Time I Use it Each Summer?

 Think about this, your air conditioner hasn’t been used for months; there can be dust and dirt left on it from last summer.
 That dust and dirt had time to collect and lead to mold and mildew, which is the source of the smell.

-Where is this mold and mildew coming from?
-The mold and mildew can usually be found on these sources:
+Where are this mold and mildew coming from?
+Mold and mildew can usually be found on these sources:

 • Air conditioner filter

 When is the last time you changed your air conditioner’s filter?
 The filter gathers dust and dirt from the air that can accelerate mildew growth when exposed to moisture.
 Last summer’s filter has been collecting odors for months.
 If you haven’t changed your system’s filter since last summer your whole home may be getting dirty air blown back into it.